MadMan2k/GCodeErrorMadChecker/README.md

 **Java 17 is required**

-To use GCodeErrorMadChecker, compile GCodeErrorMadChecker.java running following command in your terminal or command prompt on your computer (Windows/Mac/Linux)
+To use GCodeErrorMadChecker, compile `GCodeErrorMadChecker.java` by running the following command in your terminal or command prompt on your computer (Windows/Mac/Linux):

 ```bash
 javac GCodeErrorMadChecker.java
 ```

-Now you can run compiled GCodeErrorMadChecker.class:
+Now, you can run the compiled GCodeErrorMadChecker.class:

 ```bash
 java GCodeErrorMadChecker <filepath>